Taint Analysis for Graph APIs Focusing on Broken Access Control: Related Work

+A number of approaches to testing for broken access control rely on \emph{model-based testing}.
+These approaches typically generate tests for the access control based on a formal or semi-formal model of the policy or the system.
+For instance, the works in~\cite{Masood_2009_ScalableEffectiveTestGenerationRoleBasedAccessControlSystems, Fan_2024_TestCaseGenerationAccessControlBasedUMLActivityDiagram,Pretschner_2008_ModelBasedTestsAccessControlPolicies} model the policy as a finite state model, as activity diagrams, and as a metamodel, respectively; the work in~\cite{Xu_2012_modelbasedapproachautomatedtestingaccesscontrolpolicies} models the system as a high-level Petri Net.
+In comparison, our approach opts for assuming the policy is only informally documented and focuses on dependencies between interactions that may cause vulnerabilities.
+Moreover, our approach entails the dynamic analysis that aims to verify whether the access control has been implemented correctly.

 Several \emph{static and dynamic taint analysis} approaches for security testing of \emph{mobile or web applications} exist, see e.g.~\cite{EnckGCCJMS14,KuznetsovGTGZ15,TrippPFSW09}.
 These approaches also analyze the data flow of security-relevant or private data, but there is currently no approach dedicated to Graph APIs, nor broken access control in particular.
+Pagey et al.~\cite{Pagey+23} present a security evaluation framework focusing also on access control vulnerabilities, but it is specifically dedicated to software-as-a-service e-commerce platforms.

 The following approaches are dedicated to \emph{testing GraphQL APIs}, but do not focus on finding \emph{security vulnerabilities} such as broken access control.
 Belhadi et al.~\cite{BelhadiZA24} present a fuzzing approach based on evolutionary search.
 Karlsson et al.~\cite{KarlssonCS21} introduce a property-based testing approach.
 Vargas et al.~\cite{vargas_deviation_2018} present a regression testing approach.
 Zetterlund et al.~\cite{ZetterlundTMB22} present an approach to mine GraphQL queries from production with the aim of testing the GraphQL schema.